bartmichu/ubuntu_maintenance_collection/docs/check_state.md

 This playbook is designed to be a check only.
 It does not perform any actual updates or reboots.
 Separate playbooks should be used for those actions.

-Define `ubuntu_reboot_allowed` and `ubuntu_services_reboot` appropriately before running the playbook.
+Define `umc_reboot_allowed` and `umc_services_reboot` appropriately before running the playbook.
 This is typically done at the playbook level, command line, or in an inventory file.

 ## Requirements